petersilva/si46ib9d/README.md

 which is still a benefit.

-The script is can be run regularly to re-create zones when using a system with an ISP provided dynamic address, allocated by some mechanism such as DHCP.
+The script is can be run regularly to re-create zones when using a system with an ISP provided dynamic addresses, allocated by some mechanism such as DHCP.
 The one departure from making the si46.master file a valid forward zone is that one can place an interface address in place of an IP (4 or 6) address in the file, which is assumed to be on the machine where the script is run.
 If you can run the script on the router, then the dynamic addresses are automatically picked up.

+# Future work
-BUGS:
+## BUGS:
    -- need a way to put in real comments... ;# ?

-TODO - Improvements I would like to do
+## TODO - Improvements I would like to do
-   Add named-checkzone
+   -- Add named-checkzone
-   Adding NS directive.
+   -- Adding NS directive.
       have it build name server prolog from the tagged entries.
-   Add the tail -f syslog to identify what to add to config.
+   -- Add the tail -f syslog to identify what to add to config.
-   Adding auto-dhcp.
+   -- Adding auto-dhcp.
 	;DNS-Network 192.168.1.0 gateway=1 dhcp (dungeon|guests)=4

-Run on other machines.
+   -- Run on other machines.
       This script works a lot better/more automagically if it is run on the gateway firewall.
 Many use an appliance as a firewall, rather than a real debian host.
 The script uses /etc/radvd.conf and the interface addresses on the gateway hosts to build the zone.
 It would be better if the script would notice, at a client level, parameters and use them, rather than have to run on the gateway.

-Build whole named configuration. currently builds: named.conf.local, all fwd and rev zones, named.conf, named.conf.options, but not: zone.empty, db.0, db.127, db.root, etc...
+   -- Build whole named configuration.
+      currently builds: named.conf.local, all fwd and rev zones, named.conf, named.conf.options, but not: zone.empty,
+      db.0, db.127, db.root, etc...
       these files are pretty trivial, did not see the point, but if you do not create them, the checkconf remains reliant on /etc/bind.

-Improve DHCPv4 automation
+   -- Improve DHCPv4 automation
-   pick an address range automatically. automatic guest addresses. add email notification for guests. add a donjeon mode... (wrong router?, wrong net?) for guests.
+      pick an address range automatically.
+      automatic guest addresses.
+      add email notification for guests.
+      add a donjeon mode... (wrong router?, wrong net?) for guests.

-Support DHCPv6.
-   Currently IPv6 uses SLAC and radvd.  fixed addresses for DHCPv6 are calculated but not building the config file yet.
-   DONE!

 Other Stuff:  Firewall Scripts included at no extra cost!